dp-by-dt/C-Connect/project_document.md

     * `/api/search` end point is open (seems)
     * Search result card not working (the connect button).
     * Shows own profile, Some users view profile on here is breaks into an opening
+18. Added search section in the nav (primitive UI)

++ Need modifications:
+    - When page loads in dark theme there happens a white theme flicker (maybe style loading delay)
+    - In the flash messages, the close button overlaps with the text (allocate different divs or sections)
+    - The ui search doesn't work across the other pages in pagination